k2view-academy/K2View-Academy/articles/39_fabric_catalog/04_plugin_framework.md

 **Metadata Regex Classifier**

-The purpose of *Metadata Regex Classifier* is to classify the source fields based on their **metadata**.
+The purpose of *Metadata Regex Classifier* plugin is to classify the source fields based on their **metadata**.

 The matching rules are defined using regular expressions in a built-in **metadata_profiling** MTable.

-If the regex matches the field's data, a **Classification** property is added to the field's properties with a value corresponding the matched regex (e.g. **NAME**).
+If the regex matches the field's data, a **Classification** property is added to the field's properties with a value corresponding to the matched regex (e.g., **NAME**).
 If a match is found for more than one regex, only one property is created - the one with higher score.

 To update the metadata profiling rules, go to Actions > Classifier Configuration in the Catalog application.